manas1799/ML-DL-Projects/Smart Login System - Face Recognition and Alphabet Recognition/README.md

-This is a complete file for the project – Smart login System coded in Python and Flask.
+This is a complete file for the project â€“ Smart login System coded in Python and Flask.

 It can do two things :